Outbreak-Research/Documentation/docs/game data/items.md

 - Multiplayer

 For each difficulty there exist 4 files containing item distribution.
-Each file is supposed to represent a randomized pattern of item distribution so that the game doesnt get repetetive.
+Each file is supposed to represent a randomized pattern of item distribution so that the game doesn't get repetitive.
 This implies 4x4=16 item distribution files for each scenario in multiplayer mode:

 ```